Small child drowns in Southside pond

-JACKSONVILLE, Fla. — A missing persons report-turned drowning investigation has left a young girl dead on Jacksonville's southside.
+JACKSONVILLE, Fla. — A missing persons report-turned drowning investigation has left a young girl dead on Jacksonville's southside, according to the Jacksonville Sheriff's Office.

-The girl was reported missing at 9:15 p.m Monday at the Paradise Island apartment complex.
+The girl was reported missing at 9:15 p.m Monday at the Paradise Island apartment complex off Southside Boulevard.

 After an extensive search of the surrounding area, the girl was found unresponsive in a nearby pond.
 The child was rushed to the hospital where she was declared dead.